-A great deal of time, energy, and intellect has been devoted to the application of account-based marketing (ABM) in B2B over the last 2 or 3 years.
-It’s a commonly accepted and reasonably intuitive concept that focusing efforts on named accounts brings about better results.
+A great deal of time, energy, and intellect have been devoted to the application of account-based marketing (ABM) in B2B over the last 2 or 3 years.
+It’s a commonly accepted and reasonably intuitive concept that focusing efforts on named accounts brings better results.

-Until very recently, those principles and processes have been concentrated inside and further down in the campaign “funnel”.
+Until recently, those principles and processes have been concentrated inside and further down the campaign “funnel.”
 After all, if we’re going to limit our universe to that smaller ABM subset, we certainly better be after leads, right?

 Meanwhile, though, the Internet and content marketing have empowered potential customers to investigate a great deal about us on their own long before they’re ready to be sold.
 Further, more collaborative business practices in the B2B workforce have delivered a fresh challenge to us – not only are prospective customers better informed, but a “customer” is usually a group of influencing individuals.

-It’s those early “engagers” – and their influencers – we really want to reach now.
+It’s those early “engagers” – and their influencers – we want to reach now.
 Why?
-In part, for first-mover competitive advantage, and also to maximize revenue by identifying a potential buying cycle sooner.
-Identifying that buying cycle, though, implies action, and that means we have to determine how best to gain the “hearts and minds” of early engagers and influencers, without trying to sell them.
+In part for first-mover competitive advantage and also to maximize revenue by identifying a potential buying cycle sooner.
+However, identifying that buying cycle implies action, which means we must determine how best to gain the “hearts and minds” of early engagers and influencers without trying to sell them.

 The good news is that with sufficient content and marketing automation, there’s never been a more efficient technology stack available to help us ensure we don’t squander any value from the campaign funnel.
 And while marketing automation is often viewed primarily as a message delivery vehicle (be it for promotion or nurture), most platforms enable us to listen and learn from the behaviors of those we track.